Gaussian Process Dynamical Models

-latent space with associated dynamics, and a map from the latent space
+latent space with associated dynamics, as well as a map from the latent

-to using Gaussian process (GP) priors for both the dynamics and the
+in closed form by using Gaussian process priors for both the dynamical

-capture data in which each pose is 62-dimensional.
+motion capture data, in which each pose is 50-dimensional.
+Despite the

-Despite the use of small data sets, the GPDM learns an effective
+use of small data sets, the GPDM learns an effective representation of

 Papers

-Errata: Figures 7 and 8 on page 292 are incorrectly printed, please find the corrected figures here.
+Errata: Figures 7 and 8 on page 292 are incorrectly printed, please find the corrected figures appended to the end of the pdf.

 Software